newcontext-oss/opencti-terraform/README.md

 If you run into any issues, please open an issue.

 ## Before you deploy
-There is currently no simple way to tell Terraform to deploy to one cloud or another.
-Should that feature ever become available, the code will be restructured accordingly.
-In the meantime, if you would like to deploy to a cloud, you will need to first change into the `aws/` or `azure/` directory _before_ you run `terraform init`.
+This repository currently supports deploying into AWS and Azure (GCP forthcoming).
+You will need to first change into the `aws/` or `azure/` directory _before_ you run `terraform init`.
 The following sections will bring you through the entire process and outline the various settings you will need to set before you can deploy.

 ### AWS
 First, change into the `aws/` directory: